This article describes attributes available in all forms.

 Textbox #

-A standard text field to be completed.
+A standard text field.
 Used to enter short text information.

 Multiline input #